tiepz-studio/magazine/writing-styleguide.md

 permalink: "/styleguide/writing/"
 layout: page
 exclude_from_search: true
-excerpt: Writing style guide for Tiepz Magazine.
+excerpt: Writing style guide for Thỏ nấu cơm® Magazine.
 ---

 I can be a very forgetful person.
 Case in point, I tend to forget my personal rules and guidelines for my writing.
 Hence, here's a written guide for me to reference when I need it.